Leslieville: Get A Taste Of Toronto’s East End

 While many of Toronto’s hipsters are moving farther and farther west, Leslieville rules the east when it comes to great restaurants, bars, cafes and places to shop.
 The area is full of artists, foodies, and families, and somehow seems to always be on the verge of becoming the Next Big Thing.
 It also borders on several other exciting areas, such as Riverside across the tracks to the west.
 There’s also The Beaches to the east and The Danforth to the north, making Leslieville the perfect gateway drug to all the wonders of Toronto’s east side.

-Leslieville is also not too far form the Distillery District, a haven for artists and jewel of Victorian industrial architecture, while it could be said to be the Trinity Bellwoods of the east.
-Check out our guides to those areas too!
+Leslieville could be called the Trinity Bellwoods of the east, but it’s also not too far from the Distillery District, a haven for artists and jewel of Victorian industrial architecture.
+Check out our guides for those areas too, or explore Toronto from east to west this summer!

 1. Stop for dinner and drinks at these restaurants